 GPDR36S, NM36S, SL36 & SMP36S.

-Shortly afterwards the long, thin, 9-cell NiMH DR35 and DR35S batteries were launched by Duracell, with Energizer's NI1030 as the alternative.
-Inspired Energy's NI1030 is a direct replacement for the DR35 & DR35S and their derivatives which include the GPDR35, GPDR35S, NM35S, SL35 & SMP35.
+Shortly afterwards the long, thin, 9-cell NiMH DR35S was launched by Duracell, with Energizer's NI1030 as the alternative.
+Inspired Energy's NI1030 is a direct replacement for DR35S and derivatives which include the GPDR35, GPDR35S, NM35S, SL35 & SMP35.

 chemistry-independent smart battery system.
 Inspired Energy's NI2020 is a direct replacement for all DR202 battery packs & their derivatives which now include the DR202S, GPDR202, Li202S, LiP9020B, ME202, SL202, SMP202, SMP2020, STD202 and TH202